0.0

 00.0 ℃

-Today's UV index in Oslo, Norway will be up to 0.2, indicating low risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Oslo, Norway will be up to 0.2, indicating a low level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 Today, the UV index suggests low sun danger (0-2) in Oslo, reaching up to 0.2.
 Remember sunglasses and SPF 30+ on sunny days, and be cautious around reflective surfaces like sand, water, and snow for increased UV exposure.

-The chart above displays the Shortwave Radiation Sum (MJ/m²) for each day of the last year in Oslo.
+The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Oslo.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.